nacl1119/nacl1119.github.io/1. Personal/6. OPIc/01. Hackers_10H/Lecture09.md

   * Survey 주제 (4~6항목) 과 돌발주제 둘 다에서 출제 많음

 [핵심표현]

 * I usually go to A once a week.
-I also go whenever I am stressted out.
+I also go whenever I am stressed out.
 * I go with my friends or family but when they are busy I go there by myself.

 [시작]
 Let me see..
 I first became interested in cooking whenI was eight years old.
 It was my mom's birthday.
 So I wanted to do something special for my mom.
 So I decided to cook Miyeok-gook.
 Miyeok-gook is a seaweed soup we eat on birthdays.
-I love weaweed soup because it's full of nutrients.
+I love seaweed soup because it's full of nutrients.
 [과정]
 You know, I didn't cook at all before that.
 So, I asked my father to help me.
 My father and I searched online for a recipe and printed it out.
-My father helped get ingredients and taught me how to use gas stove.
+My father helped me get ingredients and taught me how to use gas stove.
 [결말]
 It was very deliciou.
 My mom liked the soup. **To this day**, she still talks about it.
 It was quality time with family.